MediaTek-Labs/mips_tool_chain/release_scripts/nanotemplate/github.md

 ## Release Notes
 #### New Features
-* GNU assembler support for all ThorV2 instructions, enabled by the assembler command-line option `-march=thorv2`.
-* Compiler support for for all ThorV2 instructions, enabled by the assembler command-line option `-march=thorv2`.
-* GDB/simulator support for all ThorV2 instructions, enabled by the command-line option `--architecture=nanomips:thorv2`.
-* QEMU support for all ThorV2 instructions, enabled by the command-line option `-cpu THORV2`.
+* Remove support for LWD/SWD  instructions from all components.
-*Rules for assembly syntax of hardware loop instructions (LOOP/LOOPI) ** Loop body should be at least 1 instruction and at most 16 instructions wide.
-** Loops cannot contain other branches, any other relocated instructions or macros that expand in to multiple instructions.

 #### Bug Fixes
+* None
 #### Other Changes
+* Assembler support for ThorV2 is enabled by the command-line option `-march=thorv2`.
+* Compiler support for ThorV2 is enabled by the command-line option `-march=thorv2`.
+* GDB/simulator support for ThorV2 is enabled by the command-line option `--architecture=nanomips:thorv2`.
+* QEMU support for ThorV2 is enabled by the command-line option `-cpu THORV2`.

-#### Known issues
+#### Known Issues
-* QEMU can currently only handle at most 150 iterations of the LOOP instruction in call cases.
-For larger loop counts, qemu will either crash or fail to terminate.
-* Due to the QEMU issue, regression testing of this toolchain build is limited to GDBSim.
-Testing shows slightly different pass rate as compared to previous releases due to differences in the capabilities of QEMU and GDBSim.
-* The nanomips-linux toolchain is only regression tested with QEMU, so it has not been tested for this build.
+* Expansion of the `LA`  assembler macro can lead to mis-aligned GP-relative address calculation (ADDIU[GP.W]) for sub-word variable types.
+This leads to link-time failures and can be avoided by explicitly using `ADDIU[GP.B]` or `ADDIU[GP.W]` depending on the element type.

 <div id="documentation"></div>